 Served as a member of our Board since December 2017.
 Ms. Chwick spent 30 years at Goldman Sachs, most recently as Partner and Co-Chief Operating Officer of its Technology Division, until her retirement in 2013.
 During her career at Goldman Sachs, Ms. Chwick held a number of senior positions, including Global Head of Technology of the Securities Division and Global Head of Derivatives Technology.
-Ms. Chwick was the Co-Founder and Co-Chief Executive Officer of Trewtec, a technology advisory firm, from 2014 to 2017.
+From 2014 to 2017, Ms. Chwick was the Co-Founder and Co-Chief Executive Officer of Trewtec, a technology advisory firm.
 Ms. Chwick currently serves on the boards of directors of MarketAxess, Voya Financial and M&T Bank Corporation.
-Ms. Chwick has previously served on the board of Essent Group Ltd, People's United Financial, the Executive Board of Trustees of the Queens College Foundation and on the boards of directors of Girls Who Code and of the Berkshire School.
+Ms. Chwick previously served on the board of Essent Group Ltd, People's United Financial, the Executive Board of Trustees of the Queens College Foundation and on the boards of directors of Girls Who Code and the Berkshire School.
 Ms. Chwick earned a Bachelor of Arts in mathematics from Queens College and a Master in Business Administration from St. John's University with a concentration in management information systems and quantitative analysis.
 We believe that Ms. Chwick is qualified to serve on our Board due to her extensive technology leadership experience, which brings valuable skills and strategic perspective to the Board, and her cyber security expertise.

+Ian Davis

-Ian Davis Member since 2021 Age 72 Independent
+Member since 2021

+Age 73

+Independent

 Served as a member of our Board since June 2021 and is currently our Board's Chairperson.
-From 2013 to 2021, Sir Ian was the Chairman of Rolls-Royce plc.
-Sir Ian served as Chairman and Worldwide Managing Partner of McKinsey & Company from 2003 until 2009.
+From 2003 to 2009, Sir Ian served as Chairman and Worldwide Managing Partner of McKinsey & Company.
 Retiring in 2010, Sir Ian is now Senior Partner Emeritus of McKinsey & Company, where he was a partner and consultant for over 30 years.
-Sir Ian currently serves on the board of Johnson & Johnson as a non-executive director.
+From 2010 to 2023, Sir Ian was a non-executive director of Johnson & Johnson Inc. From 2013 to 2021, Sir Ian was the Chairman of Rolls-Royce plc.
 From 2010 to 2020, Sir Ian was a Non-Executive Director of BP plc, where he was also Senior Independent (Lead) Director.
 Sir Ian also acts as an adviser to several private firms and companies, including serving as Senior Advisor to Apax Partners.
-From 2011 to 2017, Sir Ian was a non-executive director of the United Kingdom Cabinet Office and of Teach for All, a not-for-profit educational foundation.
+From 2011 to 2017, Sir Ian was a non-executive director of the United Kingdom Cabinet Office and Teach for All, a not-for-profit educational foundation.
 Sir Ian earned a Bachelor of Arts and Master of Arts in Politics, Philosophy and Economics from Balliol College, University of Oxford.
 We believe that Sir Ian is qualified to serve on our Board due to his significant leadership experience, deep understanding of global business trends and expertise in finance, strategy and business transformation.

 Rohan Haldea

+Member since 2017

+Age 45

 Independent